JuliaBooks/Books.jl/docs/index.md

 Basically, this package is a wrapper around [Pandoc](https://pandoc.org/){target="_blank"}; similar to [Bookdown](https://bookdown.org){target="_blank"}.
 Note that Pandoc does the heavy lifting and this package only adds a few features.
-For html, this package allows:
+For websites, this package allows:

 - Building a website spanning multiple pages,
 - Live reloading the website to see changes quickly; thanks to [LiveServer.jl](https://github.com/tlienart/LiveServer.jl){target="_blank"},
-- Cross-references from one html page to a section on another page.
+- Cross-references from one web page to a section on another page.

 If you don't need PDFs or EPUBs, then [Franklin.jl](https://github.com/tlienart/Franklin.jl){target="_blank"} is a much better choice.
 To create single pages and PDFs containing code blocks, see [Weave.jl](https://github.com/JunoLab/Weave.jl){target="_blank"}.